Coding Theory and Projective Spaces: Related Work

-Manganiello, Gorla and Rosenthal in \cite{spread_codes} showed the construction of spread codes, i.e. codes that have the maximal possible distance in Grassmannian, and provided an efficient decoding algorithm for spread codes.
+A constant dimension code $\mathbb{C}$ such that all its codewords are lifted codewords of an MRD code is called a \emph{lifted MRD code}~\cite{SKK08}.
+This code will be denoted by $\C^{\textmd{MRD}}$.
+Manganiello, Gorla and Rosenthal~\cite{MGR08} showed the construction of spread codes, i.e. codes that have the maximal possible distance in the Grassmannian.
+This construction can be viewed as a generalization of the lifted MRD code construction.

-Another constructions of codes in Grassmannian, given in \cite{Silva,optimak_rank,const_rank}, are based on connection between rank-metric codes and constant-dimension codes.
-They will be discussed again in Section 3.4.